glozow/bitcoin-notes/minisketch/python-review.md

 - A n-degree polynomial can have at most n roots.
 It _may_ have fewer roots that are repeated (note n-degree polynomial with unique roots is synonymous with having n roots).

-- This is important because our set `{m_1 ... m_n}` is equal to the roots of the polynomial.
-If it doesn't have unique roots, then we don't have unique solution...
+- This is important because our set `{m_1 ... m_n}` is derived from the roots of the polynomial.
+The Berklekamp Trace Algorithm also requires this I believe.

 - For every finite field of order q, the polynomial `X^q - X` has all q elements of the finite field as its roots exactly once, so it's factorizable into `(X - e_1)(X - e_2)(X - e_3)...(X - e_q)`.
 If another polynomial has unique roots, `X^q - X` must be a multiple of it.